collapsed-stacks/startups/questions/3323/how-to-publish-android-app-in-chinese-app-store.md

 - posted by: [DR Agency](https://stackexchange.com/users/10906690/dr-agency) on 2017-05-16
 - score: 0

-<p>there are more than 200 Android app stores in China and each one has different policy.
+there are more than 200 Android app stores in China and each one has different policy.
 You can choose the popular one like Baidu, 360, Huawei, Wandoujia etc to publish your app.
 Submit the documents and wait for feedback.
 Normally it costs one week.
-Do not publish any thing that against the local law, no gambling, no illegal etc. <a href="https://websiteapp.cn/publish-my-app/" rel="nofollow noreferrer">https://websiteapp.cn/publish-my-app/</a>, hope it helps.
-If you have any other questions, we will be glad to help.</p>
+Do not publish any thing that against the local law, no gambling, no illegal etc. https://websiteapp.cn/publish-my-app/, hope it helps.
+If you have any other questions, we will be glad to help.